linyinfeng/angrr/README.md

 ## Usage

+The following command deletes all auto GC roots in `/nix/var/nix/gcroots/auto` older than 7 days.

 ```bash
 nix run github:linyinfeng/angrr -- run --period 7d
 ```

-Use the `--dry-run` option to try.
+Use the `--dry-run` option to have a try.
 Use the `--help` option for more options.

 For the syntax of `--period <PERIOD>`, please refer to [the documentation of humantime::parse_duration](https://docs.rs/humantime/latest/humantime/fn.parse_duration.html).